t5mat/night/README.md

 - `Escape` is modified to close every window in Cubase (by default, it does not - MixConsole, Pool, Colorize...)
 - `Escape` also quits Cubase if pressed when focused on the weird title bar thing
+- Fix the weird title bar thing getting focus instead of the Project window after some windows are closed (MixConsole...)
-- The Colorize window will be focused and moved to the mouse cursor when activated using one of night's hotkeys.
-It does not get focused by default, so even with enabling `Escape` for it, you cannot open it and close it without focusing it first.
+- The Colorize window is focused and moved to the mouse cursor when opened (by default, you can't `Escape` immediately after opening it without focusing it by mouse clicking first)
+- The Colorize window is hidden when it loses focus

 ### Scroll Zooming